ai4os/ai4-docs/source/user/overview/dashboard.rst

 Storage configuration
 ^^^^^^^^^^^^^^^^^^^^^
 This is where you have to provide the **rclone** credentials to be able to mount your Nextcloud directory in your deployment.
-:ref:`Go here <user/howto/rclone:Configuring rclone>` in order to find how to create them.
+:ref:`Go here <user/howto/rclone:2.
+Configuring rclone>` in order to find how to create them.

 Managing the deployments